BBC Studios Modern Slavery Statement 2018/19

 Some of our activities are managed through subsidiary companies (including BBC Studios Ltd, BBC Studios Distribution Ltd, UK Programme Distribution Ltd, BBC Grafton House Productions Ltd and 2 Entertain Ltd).
 We also hold shares in a number of independent TV production companies.

 Our head office is in London, with regional production offices throughout the UK.
 We also have production and distribution offices in North America, Europe, Asia, Africa and Australia.

 For more a more detailed description of our company and its constituent businesses, see this general introduction.

 Our supply chains

-To date, we have focused our ethical trading efforts on the global supply chains that support our consumer products business.
-As this business is largely based on a licence model (i.e. we license our IP and brands to product specialist companies), we neither select nor control the vast majority of the factories that manufacture our branded products.
-We therefore work closely with our licensees to track their supply chains and develop appropriate due diligence and monitoring steps in line with responsible business guidance; see below for how we do this.
+The global supply chains that support our consumer products business remain the principal focus of our ethical trading activities.
+This business is almost exclusively based on a licensing model and so we work closely with our global licensees to track their supply chains and develop appropriate due diligence and monitoring steps in line with responsible business guidance; see below for how we do this.

 See previous statements for more detail on our supply chains.

 The BBC Studios Ethical Trading Policy & Programme are at the heart of how we operate as a company.
 The Policy itself has been in place since 1999 (it was most recently revised last year; see below) and is based on the ETI Base Code, reflecting key ILO Conventions and Recommendations, including Conventions 29 & 105 and Recommendation 35 on Bonded/Forced Labour.

 The document is available on our public website and forms part of all contracts with suppliers and licensees.
 The Policy sets our requirements on labour standards and is prefaced by a list of minimum standards that licensees’ factories must meet before we are able to work with them.